sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ## Introduction

 In the last semester of my bachelor's journey, I decided to take a course about algorithmic game theory.
 In the end, we did this fun, small project with [Henry Fleischmann](http://www-personal.umich.edu/~henryfl/index.html), where we managed to design a mechanism that addresses the *gerrymandering*[^1] problem, proving it has the desired properties.
+The following is a quick summary of our project.
 The [report](./Modeling-Fair-Redistricting-Commissions/Report.pdf) and the [poster](./Modeling-Fair-Redistricting-Commissions/Poster.pdf) for this project are available.

 ## The Model

-We now describe our model of this problem in a theoretical way.
-Recall that our goal is to design a *fair* rule to get a redistricting map based on a selected group of commissioners, while being aware that some group of commissioners might collude together, trying to manipulate the outcome.
+We describe our model of the problem.
+Our goal is to design a *fair* rule to get a redistricting map based on a selected group of commissioners while being aware that

+1. There are three types of commissioners, i.e., independent commissioners, Democrats, and Republicans.
+2. Some groups of commissioners might collude together, trying to manipulate the outcome.

 ### Social-Choice Function